karmalegend/Brer/README.md

 * `x-Brer-Exception-StackTrace`
 * `x-Brer-RequeueCount`

+Note: that these get overwritten if an error gets thrown again whilst re-processing.

 ### DLX (Dead Letter Exchange) / Poison Queue

 Brer can be configured to send messages to a DLX one can either provide the env var `BrerMaxRetries` when using env vars